LasiduDilshan/Software-Defined-Radio/Real Time Audio/README.md

 ### Explanation of Real Time Voice Communication Using Analog Communication with GNU Radio and BladeRF

-This section details the first part of your software-defined network project, which focuses on real-time voice communication using analog communication.
+This section details the real-time voice communication using analog communication.
 Below is a comprehensive explanation of the `real_time_fm.py` script and the corresponding `real_time_fm.grc` flow graph.

 ### Overview